-For example, you may be in one of the fund’s pre-mixed options such as its default Balanced or MySuper option where almost most Australians are invested.
+For example, you may be in one of the fund’s pre-mixed options such as its default Balanced or MySuper option where most Australians are invested.
 Or you may have chosen a High Growth, Growth, Conservative, Capital Stable or Sustainable pre-mixed option.

 For those who like a little more control, or who feel they could do a better job themselves, many big funds also offer direct investments in shares, exchange-traded funds (ETFs) and term deposits.
 Or you can go solo with your own self-managed superannuation fund (SMSF).